opea-project/GenAIInfra/helm-charts/common/lvm-uservice/README.md

 **Helm chart for deploying lvm-uservice microservice.**

 There are two versions of `lvm-uservice`.
-First version runs with `tgi` service and another one runs with `lvm-serving` service.
+First version runs with `tgi` service and another one runs with `video-llama-lvm` service.
 We will try to learn both setups in following sections.

 ## 1. Installing lvm-uservice to be used with tgi microservice